open-voice-interoperability/website/site/content/events/show-me-the-money-monetizing-voice-part-2.md

       - name: 'Allen S. Firstenberg | Project Guru at Objective Consulting, Inc.'
     timeslot: '28 September | 21:00 CET / 15:00 ET / 12:00 PT'
     topic: 'Show Me the Money – Monetizing Voice: Part 2'
+eventParticipantBios:
+  - bio: >-
+      As Chief Marketing Officer of Showtime Networks Inc., Donald Buckley led marketing for series including Homeland, Billions and Shameless, Showtime Sports and Showtime Documentary Films.
+He created and led the marketing organization that launched Showtime’s Streaming OTT service in 2015.
+      Previously, as Warner Bros.’
+SVP, Interactive Marketing, Buckley founded its Interactive Marketing department.
+Among the hundreds of movies released during Buckley’s tenure were the Harry Potter and The Dark Knight franchises.
+He is a member of the Academy of Motion Picture Arts and Sciences and the Television Academy of Arts and Sciences and currently advisor to a number of media companies and startups in voice-tech, gaming, TV, content, social, data security, app development and research.
+    name: >-
+      Donald Buckley – Moderator | Co-Head at Lullaboo Studios & VoiceTech Advisor
+    photoUrl: /img/open-voice-network-ovn-ambassador-donald-buckley-square.jpg
+  - bio: >-
+      Dr. Rupal Patel is an internationally renowned speech scientist turned entrepreneur, bringing decades of clinical, academic, scientific and social entrepreneurship experience to Veritone.
+As Vice President of Voice & Accessibility, Rupal leads strategy and innovation efforts in the use of voice AI for media and entertainment, in addition to expanding the reach and impact of Veritone’s voice solutions for those living with disabilities or inequities.
+A preeminent thought leader in voice AI, Dr.
+      Patel advocates for ethical, transparent, and fair use policies that can broaden the monetization capabilities for voiceover artists by leveraging AI.
+    name: >-
+      Rupal Patel | VP of Voice and Accessibility at Veritone & Founder at VocaliD & Professor at Northeastern University
+    photoUrl: >-
+      /img/open-voice-network-voice-worthy-of-user-trust-dr-rupal-patel-headshot.jpg
 ---